mpundlik/cn-sample-service/cmd/topology/README.md

 }
 ```

-- And creating consumer who is react for all the changes
+- And consumer that reacts to all the changes needs to be created.

 ```go
 func (plugin *TopologyPlugin) consumer() {